jeanCarloMachado/PythonSearch/README.md

 ```
 Note that you might need to upgrade your pip first: `pip install --upgrade pip`

-To understand the options run:
+To access the CLI manual and understand the options run:

 ```sh
 python_search